Guidance Software loss bigger than expected

-Digital software maker Guidance Software Inc (GUID.O) reported a bigger-than-expected quarterly loss, sending its shares down 25 percent in after-hours trading.
+May 2 Digital software maker Guidance Software Inc reported a bigger-than-expected quarterly loss, sending its shares down 25 percent in after-hours trading.

 Net loss widened to $6.5 million, or 26 cents per share, in the first quarter, from $3.6 million, or 15 cents per share, a year earlier.